A Complete Guide to Telehealth Communication Etiquette | Carepatron

 Overview on telehealth technology

-The industry of telehealth has skyrocketed in recent years, prompted by both the continuous development of technologies and the COVID-19 pandemic.
-Telehealth technology aims to provide healthcare services to patients remotely using secure platforms that allow practitioners to offer their services as effectively as they can in person.
+The telehealth industry has skyrocketed in recent years, prompted by both the continuous development of technologies and the COVID-19 pandemic.
+Telehealth technology aims to provide healthcare services to patients remotely using secure platforms that allow practitioners to offer their services as effectively as possible in person.
 Reports suggest that in the final week of March 2020, there was a 154% increase in telehealth visits in the US (CDC, 2020).

 Click here to view on YouTube

 The shift to a new form of providing healthcare services necessitates developing an effective form of telehealth communication.
-Patients need to feel that their practitioner's needs and requirements are being met remotely, just as they would be if the service were in-person.
-We have summarized some of the key reasons why telehealth practitioners should prioritize effective communication:
+Patients need to feel that their practitioner's needs and requirements for primary care are being met remotely, just as they would be if the service were in-person.
+We have summarized some of the key reasons why telehealth practitioners should prioritize effective physician communication:

 1. Patients may feel they are receiving a reduced service by accessing telehealth platforms.
 Effective communication can eliminate these fears and improve patient satisfaction.